alextok/dbsc-discussions/README.md

 # Meeting notes

+## 7/24/2024

+- Policy preferred by google for everything in enterprise.

+  - Edge probably will follow the same policy.
+Can we discuss this further?
+ON or OFF by default?
+Should follow the pattern of injecting SSO state with PRT Cookie Header in Edge today.
+  - Policy specifics?
+Can we use existing policies?
+(Sameera to follow up - list the policy for Chrome,Edge)
+  - Should this be registry key or a cloud based policy?
+  - Platform specifics to follow - Mac (Kai), Android (Amit)

+- Policy specifics

+  - Choice of local key helper - should this be at the OS level or browser level in the policy?
+  - Written proposal for Policy specifics regarding local key helper.

+- Consumer attestation in stages.
+  - DBSC for consumers
+  - DBSC(E) enabled for enterprise
+  - DBSC(E) opt-in for consumers with IDP/LocalKeyHelper option (DO NOT ADD in the spec in V1)
+    - Should we document privacy concerns here?
+(Sameera to document for consumer attestation)
+    - Websites being able to track the users is a concern if the policy is ON by default (?) - Sameera to follow up - summarize the tracking is not possible.
+TRACK this later as V2 with DBSC(E) + Consumers
+    - PERCEPTION

 ## 7/16/2024

 - Local KeyHelper follow-up:
   - Follow up for next week: Microsoft's proposal is to support a set of default key helpers, those can be built into browser or OS.
 Those don't need additional policy/registry key to become active.
 Kristian/Phil to follow up to approve this proposal.
 Everyone to review Sasha's PR: https://github.com/alextok/dbsc-discussions/pull/3/files
   - Microsoft is proposing COM API for Windows, Kristian to follow up internally on this proposal
   - On Mac - can use sockets or XPC.
 Suggestion is to do XPC.
 Double check if there're any sandboxing restrictions (very unlikely).
   - Android - intents, Olga to see with Amit what we're using for brokers for background IPC
   - iOS - for consumers, follow up on feasibility from Google side, for enterprises, on MDM managed devices we can use Enterprise SSO.
 Generally lower priority that other platforms.
 - Android attestation sample follow-up:
   - Perf characteristics, perf is not know right now, not all devices support it (Strongbox is supported by 10-20%, most devices support TEE, Kristian to follow up).

 ## 7/2/2024